MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSession.md

 The third command uses the Remove-PSSession cmdlet to delete the PSSession in the $s variable.

-### -------------------------- EXAMPLE 6 --------------------------
+### Example 6: Get a session that has a particular name
 ```
-The first command gets sessions on the Server02 and Server12 remote computers that have names that begin with "BackupJob" and use the ITTasks session configuration.The command uses the Name parameter to specify the name pattern and the ConfigurationName parameter to specify the session configuration.
+The first command gets sessions on the Server02 and Server12 remote computers that have names that begin with BackupJob and use the ITTasks session configuration.The command uses the Name parameter to specify the name pattern and the ConfigurationName parameter to specify the session configuration.
 The value of the SessionOption parameter is a hash table that sets the value of the OperationTimeout to 240000 milliseconds (4 minutes).
 This setting gives the command more time to complete.The ConfigurationName and SessionOption parameters are used to configure the temporary sessions in which the Get-PSSession cmdlet runs on each computer.The output shows that the command returns the BackupJob04 session.
 The session is disconnected and the Availability is None, which indicates that it is not in use.
 PS C:\>Get-PSSession -ComputerName Server02, Server12 -Name BackupJob* -ConfigurationName ITTasks -SessionOption @{OperationTimeout=240000}
  Id Name            ComputerName    State         ConfigurationName     Availability
  -- ----            ------------    -----         -----------------     ------------